ninewise/dissertation/on-the-side/related-work.md

 encountered before, we memoize (some) past reads in a cache with a least recently used replacement policy.

-The final large optimization is the iteration of the alignmed reads when constructing the haplotype string.
+The final large optimization is the iteration of the aligned reads when constructing the haplotype string.
 Originally, the whole reads were iterated over, considering for each base pair if it lies on a SNP or SMAP position.
 Instead, iterating over the SNP and SMAP positions